aceinit/odin-recipes/README.md

 # odin-recipes
-Simple website for tasty recipes
+Building a simple website for tasty recipes